Pidu2/project2-dkm/JOURNAL.md

  * Clarified goals and requirements
 * Updated questions and set new short term goals
 * Next steps: Work on open questions
+## 21.03.2020
+* Wrote mail to streetcred, checked devportal
+* Looked for applications already using social key recovery